 Other key issues we support include improved measurement of the quality and coverage of IYCF services and monitoring and evaluation practices for programs that focus on adolescent nutrition and women’s diets.
 The team is also supporting the development of a guide for Social and Behavior Change program evaluations to collect better programming data, and supported a Nutrition and Health Systems team-led activity collecting formative research on community health volunteer counseling for nutrition- and pneumonia-related behaviors in Kenya.

-USAID Advancing Nutrition also supports USAID Mission staff focused on nutrition investments and programming; the MEL team supports them with guidance and tools for program monitoring and evaluation.
+USAID Advancing Nutrition also supports USAID Mission staff focused on nutrition investments and programs with guidance and tools for monitoring and evaluation.

 Topics in Evidence Generation